-As the world continues to drive car owners to ethanol-based fuel, a lot of people continue to wonder how beneficial the E85 gas is.
-And with many claims and assumptions about E85 gas, it can be confusing whether or not to use this fuel in your vehicle.
+As the world continues to drive car owners to ethanol-based fuel, we know that a lot of people continue to wonder how beneficial the E85 gas is.
+And with many claims and assumptions surrounding the E85 gas, you may have several questions on whether or not to use this fuel in your vehicle.

-If you want to know the difference between E85 gas and 87 (regular gasoline), you have come to the right page.
-Here, we’ll compare E85 with 87 to help you know which is the best option for your vehicle.
+Wanna know the difference between E85 gas and 87 (regular gasoline)?
+You’ve come to the right place.
+Here, we’ll compare E85 with 87 to help you understand the differences, and also inform you on which is the best option for your vehicle.

 What is E85 Gas?